Abraham Vereide: Career

-In 1935, Vereide founded the prayer breakfast movement in the United States, which served as the basis for the yearly National Prayer Breakfast.
 In 1944, International Christian Leadership began in Washington, D.C.
 Vereide was the executive director of this organization until his death in 1969.
 He was part of a peace conference in San Francisco after World War II.
-In 1953, Vereide and the fellowship started the Presidential Prayer Breakfast, later called the National Prayer Breakfast or the International Prayer Breakfast.
-He was editor for "The Christian Citizen" together with Capt.
-Leonard Larsen.
+In 1953, Vereide and the Fellowship started the Presidential Prayer Breakfast, later called the National Prayer Breakfast or the International Prayer Breakfast.
+He was editor for "The Christian Citizen" together with Leonard Larsen.

 Personal life

-Around 1905, at a tent meeting that came to town, he found fellowship and met his future wife, Mattie Hansen, the daughter of a Danish pastor.
+Around 1905, at a tent meeting that came to town, Vereide met his future wife, Mattie Hansen, the daughter of a Danish pastor.
+They married in 1910.
+He and Mattie had one daughter, Alicia, and three sons, Warren, Milton, and Abraham.
+The family moved to Boston, Massachusetts in 1931.

 Vereide died in Silver Spring, Maryland on May 16, 1969.